frosch123/Grf2Html/readme.txt

    with their default values into the correct sections.

 5.1) [Grf2Html] section:
+   OutputPath:              Works the same as the "-o" option.
    Palette:                 Works the same as the "-p" option.
 Specify "win" or "dos".
    Verbose:                 Set to "1" or "0" to enable or disable verbose output ("-v" option) by default.
    AimedWidth:              Works the same as the "-w" option.